-As a company with both pipelines and wind turbines, Enbridge is delivering energy security and driving transformation toward a lower-carbon economy.
-And we’re proud to deliver economic benefits in the U.S. states and the Canadian provinces where we do business.
+As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
+And we’re proud to deliver economic benefits in the states where we do business.

-- Enbridge paid nearly $2 million in property tax across Rhode Island for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid $2.5 million in property tax across Rhode Island for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge’s workforce included 5 Rhode Island-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 8 Rhode Island-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid $369,000 in base salary to our Rhode Island-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid $587,000 in total wages to our Rhode Island-based permanent and temporary employees—much of that injected directly into the state economy.

-- Enbridge invested $1,500 in community-strengthening initiatives across Rhode Island—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;
+- In 2022, through our Fueling Futures program, Enbridge invested $65,000 in community-strengthening initiatives across Rhode Island.
+We supported numerous not-for-profit agencies across the state aligned to our three focus areas of health and safety, environment, and community.